Mr Austen Hindman

 Assistant Headteacher - Teaching & Learning

 I moved to Chichester in 1993 to study Sports Science at the West Sussex Institute of Higher Education.
 I then went on to complete my PGCE in Physical Education in 1998 at the re-named University of Chichester.
 Since qualifying as a teacher, I have taught solely in faith schools building up my experience in both Catholic and Church of England education establishments in and around West Sussex and South East Hampshire.
 These are St Philip Howard Catholic High School, Oaklands Catholic School and more recently here at Bishop Luffa.
-Over the past twenty-one years I have gained familiarity of number of Pastoral and Curricular leadership roles, this includes seventeen years of experience as a Head of PE.
+Over the past twenty-three years I have gained familiarity of number of Pastoral and Curricular leadership roles, this includes seventeen years of experience as a Head of PE.

 Having been brought up in a Christian family I continue to practice my faith and am a member of Chichester Baptist Church.
 As a parent of four children who have all been educated at Bishop Luffa I have witnessed the caring guidance and quality of education that the school has afforded to them.